Joint Strike Missile: Norway - Kongsberg

 The main production facility for the JSM is located in Norway.

 Australia - Kongsberg

-Prior to the formal order of the JSM by the Australian Air Force in September 2024, Kongsberg announced in August 2024 that it was building a facility where the missile would be manufactured, in collaboration with the Australian government.
+Prior to the formal order of the JSM by the Royal Australian Air Force in September 2024, Kongsberg announced in August 2024 that it was building a facility where the missile would be manufactured, in collaboration with the Australian government.

-In April 2025, construction started on the JSM and NSM factory in Newcastle Airport Precinct (co-located with RAAF Base Williamtown), and will be the first outside of Norway to build and maintain both types of missile.
+In April 2025, construction started on the JSM and NSM factory in the Newcastle Airport Precinct (co-located with RAAF Base Williamtown), and will be the first outside of Norway to build and maintain both types of missile.

 United States - Kongsberg

 In September 2024, Kongsberg Defence and Aerospace announced that it was building a new missile production facility in James City County in Virginia.
-The plan is to have a facility that will assemble, upgrade and repair the Naval Strike Missile and the Joint Strike Missile.
-The investment will amount to USD $100 million, and Kongsberg plans to hire 180 people.
+The plan is to have a facility that will assemble, upgrade and repair the JSM and NSM.
+The investment will amount to USD100 million, and Kongsberg plans to hire 180 people.